16 SEO Checks Every Website Needs Before Launch

 <img src="product.jpg" alt="Red running shoes on white background" />14.
 Heading Structure

-Use <h1> for your main title (only one per page), then<h2>, <h3> in hierarchical order.
+Use <h1> for your main title (only one per page), then <h2>, <h3> in logical hierarchical order.
+Search engines use heading structure to understand your content hierarchy — skipping levels (h1 to h4) or using multiple h1s confuses them.

 15. Internal Links